tillitis/tillitis-key1/README.md

 identity.
 The design is similar to TCG DICE.
 The Tillitis Key 1 platform has 128 KB of RAM.
 The current firmware is designed to load an app that is up to 100 KB in size, and gives it a stack of 28 KB.
-A smaller ap may move itself in memory, in order to have a larger stack.
+A smaller app may want to move itself in memory to get larger continuous memory.

 ![Tillitis Key 1 PCB, first implementation](doc/images/mta1-usb-v1.jpg)
 *Tillitis Key 1 PCB, first implementation*